kaykal/Coursera_Capstone/final_capstone/week_2/report/Final_Report.md

 #### 4.3.
 Part-2 Using Machine Learning Techniques to estimate house prices in interesting locations<a name="house-pr-estimation"></a>

 In this exercise, we would use Redfin dataset to estimate current house prices around interesting locations.
 Redfin website allows one to download the current listings as a csv file ('fin_df.csv').
 The data for this exercise was downloaded in that manner.
 Let us start by importing all the necessary modules.

+The Redfin data set was downloaded as a csv file, in fact as several csv files (one per region of search in Redfin webpage), merged into a single dataframe, cleaned and saved as one monolithic csv file ready for analysis.
+The cleaning involved removing entries that are NaN, removing listings that had '0.0' for number of bedrooms, stripping hyphenated zipcodes, etc. There was more processing done in order to do linear regression on the dataset.
+These were achieved using the scikit-learn library as detailed in the next section.